ramellose/mako_docs/content/examples/motifs/python_funcs.md

     return count_dict
 </pre></code>

 Together, these functions are sufficient to get the number of unique motifs per EMPO_2 annotation.
+Copy and paste the functions into an active Python interpreter to use them.
+For instructions on starting a Python interpreter, please see the <a href="https://ramellose.github.io/mako_docs/manual/api/python/">API section of the manual</a>.